Last updated: ET

 Learn about what you should do and how we can help if you are arrested or detained abroad.

-It is strictly prohibited to export coral pieces or seashells.
+It is strictly prohibited to remove and attempt to leave the island with pieces of coral or conch seashells.

 If you are interested in purchasing property or making other investments in Curaçao, seek legal advice from professionals in Canada and in Curaçao before making commitments.
 Disputes arising from such activities could be prolonged and costly to resolve.